Home How it works Tutors Subjects Insights FAQ Check Urdu Availability

 Every Board.
 Every Level.

-Whether your child is on Cambridge IGCSE, O-Level, A-Level, or IB — studying Urdu as a First or Second Language — we match them with a teacher who knows that exact specification.
+Whether your child is on Cambridge, Edexcel or IB — at IGCSE, A-Level or Diploma — we match them with a teacher who knows that exact specification and assessment structure.

 • Oral examination preparation